-Today, parents are encouraged to discard yelling as a way to correct their children, replacing it with more efficient explanations, rewards, and limits.
+Today, parents are encouraged to discard yelling as a way to correct their children.
+They are replacing it with more efficient explanations, rewards, and limits.
 This kind of approach, more patient and sensitive to their emotional resources, is known as Positive Parenting.

 But what does it entail?
 Do you know how to apply it and why?
 I would like to tell you more about it.